 The approved building must not be used for any other purpose other than the approved use.
 Any proposed change of use shall only be permitted with the consent of Council.

-Should staff and student numbers increase beyond 10% of levels nominated in the Statement of Environmental Effects, a new Traffic and Parking Report, prepared by a suitably qualified professional, is to be provided to Council for consideration.
-In this regard, should the new Traffic and Parking Report identify and recommend additional mitigation measures, Council may require implementation at no cost to Council and at full cost to the developer.

 If the proposed development changes, there may be potential safety risks and it is recommended that Essential Energy is consulted for further comment.